 - calcific tendinitis

-Note: Shoulder arthroscopy may also be used with open surgery for some procedures.
-Depending on a medical professional's evaluation and diagnosis, the doctor may bring the edges of the torn tendon together and then attach the tendon to the bone with threads or metal or plastic screws.
-The doctor may also clean or remove damaged or inflamed tissue.
-Therefore, shoulder procedures take about one hour in an outpatient surgical clinic and are performed under general or local anesthesia, as determined by the doctor.
+Note: Shoulder arthroscopy can also be used with open surgery in some procedures, depending on the evaluation and diagnosis of a specialist doctor.
+The doctor may bring the edges of the torn tendon together, then connect the tendon to the bone with metal or plastic threads or screws.
+The doctor may also clean the damaged tissue or inflamed or removed.
+Therefore, shoulder procedures take about one hour in outpatient clinics and are performed under general or local anesthesia, as determined by the doctor.

 Some cases are not treated with shoulder arthroscopy and require a procedure Shoulder joint replacement.

 For more about joint surgery and advanced surgeries in Turkey, you can also read on our website about Robotic knee replacement.

 Complications of shoulder arthroscopy

 Despite the high safety rate in this operation, especially in Turkey, this operation carries with it many risks, often due to the anatomical position of the shoulder joint or the position of the patient during the operation.

 Among these complications:

 - Bleeding at the joint site or in adjacent areas.

 - Inflammation or infection at the surgical site (wound) due to lack of sterilization.